Skip to main content

 Can users tell the difference between cross-platform and native?

-In blind testing across 20 apps, users could not distinguish Flutter or React Native apps from native in 85 percent of cases.
+Mostly, no. In the side-by-side tests we have run, ordinary users could not tell a well-built Flutter or React Native app from a native one.
 The quality gap has narrowed sharply since 2023.

 When should you build native instead of cross-platform?